-As of December 31, 2013 there was approximately \$13.9 million of total unrecognized compensation costs, net of estimated forfeitures, related to employee unvested stock option awards granted after January 1, 2006, which are expected to be recognized over a weighted-average period of 3.66 years.
+As of December 31, 2014 there was approximately \$9.2 million of total unrecognized compensation costs, net of estimated forfeitures, related to employee unvested stock option awards, which are expected to be recognized over a weighted-average period of 2.00 years.

-The aggregate intrinsic value of stock options (the amount by which the market price of the stock on the date of exercise exceeded the exercise price of the option) exercised during the years ended December 31, 2012 and 2011, was \$3,044 and \$588, respectively.
-There were no stock option exercises for the year ended December 31, 2013.
+There were no stock option exercises for the years ended December 31, 2014 and 2013.
+The aggregate intrinsic value of stock options (the amount by which the market price of the stock on the date of exercise exceeded the exercise price of the option) exercised during the year ended December 31, 2012, was \$3,044.